 In the context of health care, experience shows that implementation of research-based knowledge in real life is complex and riddled with barriers.
 Therefore, available research data need to be synthesized and the resulting knowledge contextualized prior to implementation.
 Moreover, interventions to introduce evidence-based knowledge in practice may need to be tailored to overcome specific local barriers.
-Knowledge generation (for problem-solving) for health care and implementation of existing and new solutions is an intricate cyclical process that has been summarized by Graham et al. (Figure 1) as "knowledge to action" framework.
+Knowledge generation and the implementation of existing and new solutions is an intricate cyclical process that has been summarized by Graham et al. as the "knowledge-to-action" framework (See figure below).

 For the process to run efficiently, it is imperative to remain vigilant to problems at each stage of the knowledge generation, synthesis and exchange process, and to document the problems in reports, discussion forums, clinical logs or research papers, so that they can be identified by researchers and other experts who can develop a solution.
 For example, gaps in knowledge can be identified by researchers at the stage of research itself.
 They can also be identified during the process of knowledge synthesis and guideline development, when the robustness of available knowledge is analysed using evidence-grading systems.
 Alert programme managers can also identify barriers to implementation of knowledge in their practice environs.
 The dynamic, continuous integration of these steps in the field of maternal and perinatal health has become an important focus of the WHO/HRP*/RHR Department.